ripienaar/free-for-dev/README.md

   * [GitHub Education](https://education.github.com/pack) — Collection of free services for students.
 Registration required.
   * [is-a.dev](https://www.is-a.dev/) — Free `*.is-a.dev` subdomain for developers.
   * [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) — Get a free sandbox, tools, and other resources you need to build solutions for the Microsoft 365 platform.
 The subscription is a 90-day [Microsoft 365 E5 Subscription](https://www.microsoft.com/microsoft-365/enterprise/e5) (Windows excluded) which is renewable.
 It is renewed if you're active in development(measured using telemetry data & algorithms).
+  * [nitric.io](https://nitric.io) — Free and Open source framework for building backend services that can deploy to AWS, Azure & GCP.
   * [RedHat for Developers](https://developers.redhat.com) — Free access to Red Hat products including RHEL,OpenShift,CodeReady etc exclusively for developers.
 Individual plan only.
 Free e-Books also offered for reference.
   * [smsreceivefree.com](https://smsreceivefree.com/) — Provides free temporary and disposable phone numbers.
   * [simplebackups.io](https://simplebackups.io/) — Backup automation service for servers and databases (MySQL, PostgreSQL, MongoDB) stored directly into cloud storage providers (AWS, DigitalOcean, Backblaze...).
 Provides free plan for 1 backup.